Elek Benedek: Biography

 He worked at first as a journalist for Budapest Hírlap ("Budapest Newspaper") and for other newspapers.

 He was a member of the Hungarian Parliament in Budapest between 1887 and 1892.
 In his speeches he engaged in favor of youth literature and "Folk-Poetry", folk language and public education.

+Benedek was the father of author and translator Marcell Benedek (1885-1969).